IndexCoop/ITIPS/ITIPS/ITIP-003.md

         - Set target units to 0 in step 2

 Changes to rebalancing utilities:
-- Since underlying units are what is needed for parameterization, changes will be minimal
+- Methodologists will provide percentage based weights.
-- Methodologists will likely want to provide the underlying units anyway
+- Since the contract requires units be given in the underlying components, calculating units should be easy by fetching underlying component prices.
-- Only additional logic is to handle the cases where the percentage to re-wrap is not 100%
+- Additional logic is to handle the cases where the percentage to re-wrap is not 100%
     - Can be handled programmatically
     - Methodologist should specify the underlying units as well as what it is being wrapped into
     - In the case where an underlying unit is being wrapped into multiple wrapped components (or only partially wrapped), calculate the correct re-wrap percentage to supply